HasanOmar1/Bank-api---mongoose---backend/README.md

 - When a user transfers money from his bank account to another user , he will transfer using cash and if he doesn't have cash anymore he will transfer his credit , and the other user will always get the money as credit and not as cash.

-- You cannot deposit , withdraw , update credit and transfer from/to inActive users!
+- You cannot deposit , withdraw and transfer from/to inActive users!

 ---